280224963/SideMenu-/SA_Project/SA报告.md

  Aron Geczy Gates | 13 | 208 | 130 | 2016-2017
  Soheil | 5 | 3,503 | 4,841 | 2016
  ... | | | |

+ Table2:Most active contributors in terms of number of commits

+The stakeholders are visualized in Table1 and Table 2, their respective power and interest in the SlideMenu project are shown in Figure 3.

+（添加图片
+（分析

+## Context view

+...

+## Logic view

+...

+## Development view

+...

+## Conclusion

+(待完成
+## Reference

+1. Nick Rozanski and Eoin Woods.
+Software Systems Architecture: Working with Stakeholders using Viewpoints and Perspectives.
+Addison-Wesley, 2012.